Did you know that a single aquatic plant can make a huge difference in your freshwater fish tank?

 That being said, are there ones with long sprouting roots that create a look and feel no other freshwater aquarium plant can deliver?

-Is it best to leave them floating freely without maintenance, or do you have to put in the effort to take care of these surface aquarium plants?
+Is it best to leave them floating freely without maintenance, or do you have to put in the effort to take care of these types of aquarium plants?

 A bit of both, actually.

-So let’s get straight to the point and find out which are the 15 floating aquarium plants that would best suit the beginners in the hobby.
+So let’s get straight to the point and find out which are the best floating aquarium plants that would best suit the beginners in the hobby.

 Before we start, here’s a snapshot of a freshwater aquarium’s top covered in a combination of live floating plants:

-Floating aquarium plants are a great addition to a home fish tank because they aggressively feed off the water column and are therefore great at controlling excessive nutrients.
+Floating plants are a great addition to a freshwater fish tank because they aggressively feed off the water column and are therefore great at controlling excessive nutrients.

 Even though that’s not their only benefit it certainly is a nice addition to their aesthetic looks.

-Have a look at the best floating aquarium plants for freshwater fish tanks:
+That being said, have a look at the 15 best floating aquarium plants:

 1. Mosquito Fern – Azolla filiculoides